 Simile.
 A simile is a figure of speech in which one thing is likened to another.
-These analogies are all similes:
+For example:

-- The stakeholders' proposal would be the most profitable in the short term, but we'd be building our house on a flood plain.
+- Plan A would be the most profitable in the short term, but it is building house on a flood plain.